This section describes the following security requirements for the Remedy Single Sign-On application:

 You can obtain the Remedy SSO server version information through the <RSSO Server>/config/server-status URL.
-But, you must be authenticated as a Remedy SSO administrator before that.
+You must be authenticated as a Remedy SSO administrator.

 Remedy SSO administration lockout policy

-To make sure that there are no unauthorized logins, administrators who exceed the number of failed login attempts due to an incorrect password are blocked automatically.
-You can unblock the locked administrators manually through the Admin User Management tab on the Remedy SSO Admin Console.
-For more information, see Configuring general settings for Remedy SSO server.
+For security reasons, to make sure that there are no unauthorized logins, administrators who exceed the number of login attempts due to the incorrect password are blocked automatically.
+Additionally, you can also unblock the locked administrators manually through the Admin User Management tab on the Remedy SSO Admin Console.
+For more information, see Configuring the Remedy SSO server.